AbdullahAldakheel/ClassicArcadeGame/README.md

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+This repository is Classic Arcade Game for _all_ Udacity Front-end.